Pooled Testing in K-12 Schools

 Documents for Schools Participating

-Districts and schools that are interested in participating should complete the Application to be an Authorized School.
+All districts and schools that are interested in joining the state-funded pooled testing program must complete an Authorized School application to indicate their preferred pooled testing provider and upload other required documents.
 Applications are being accepted on a rolling basis.
-We encourage districts and schools to apply as soon as possible to take full advantage of the state-funded portion.
+We encourage districts and schools to apply as soon as possible to take full advantage of the state-funded program.

 Application to be an Approved School